Last Updated on April 15, 2023 by Jessica Lauren Vine

 The GPS will also alert you to laws pertaining to your propane tanks.
 For example, when you enter the State of New York, you’ll be alerted to make sure your propane tanks are off while you travel.
 New York State law does not allow vehicles to travel on public roads with open propane tanks.
 You’ll also be alerted to Federal Laws pertaining to propane tanks like those in place for tunnel passage.

 While in RV mode, your RV GPS will alert you to steep grades, sharp corners, animal crossings, and other known safety hazards that are of particular interest to RVers.
 Time to destination is also calculated differently.
-RVs tend to travel slower, and my Garmin RV GPS is far more accurate at predicting travel times in our RV than any other GPS system I’ve used.
-This is important for planning your travel between destinations.
+RVs tend to travel slower, and my

 There are several other features these GPSs provide which are great for RVers.
 First, they include a trip planning function that allows you to enter all the destinations along your route.
 You can then save that as a trip and recall it later.
 When you are on the trip, you can quickly choose the leg you are on and be on your way.
-Next, these are Bluetooth-capable devices that can pair with your phone via the Garmin SmartLink App.
-Through that app, you can get weather and traffic reports, and any incoming text messages or phone calls are automatically put up on the GPS screen.
-The Garmin GPS will function as a hands-free command center for your phone.
-It is voice command capable, and you can take calls and messages through it.
-It can also connect to a backup camera.
-Essentially, it can become your electronic RV command center.
+Next, these are Bluetooth-capable devices that can pair with your phone via the

 Finally, your RV GPS will note points of interest along the route, including RV parks, upcoming rest areas, and RV-friendly fuel stations.
 All valuable information that non-RV GPS units will ignore.

-Two GPSs in One
+Two GPS in One

 Garmin RV GPSs also feature a standard automobile mode.
 Switching to this mode is as easy as clicking the vehicle icon and choosing the car instead of the RV.
 You’ll be greeted with a warning that the RV specific features will not be available while traveling in the auto mode.
-While in this mode, routes are calculated like any standard car-specific Garmin GPS.
-This is especially useful for you trailer RVers.
-Unhook your tow vehicle and switch the GPS to car mode and you’re ready to explore the surrounding area with confidence.
+While in this mode, routes are calculated like any standard car-specific

 How Does It Work?

 This seems to be a general classification as to whether or not a road is known to be able to handle RV traffic in general.
-If they don’t know it can handle RV traffic then it is classified as “RV Access Unknown”.
+If they don’t know it can handle RV traffic, then it is classified as “RV Access Unknown”.
 These designations don’t have anything to do with your specific RV.
 They are just general routing information applied to all RVs.

-When you plot a course, the GPS will always try and to send you on roads that are “RV Access Known”.
-Within that group it will scan for obstacles that would cause problems for your specific RV.
+When you plot a course, the GPS will always try and to send you on roads that are “RV Access Known.”
+Within that group, it will scan for obstacles that would cause problems for your specific RV.
 If it finds any, it will route you around those obstacles using the best options of available routes.
 Again, the preference will always be to route you on “RV Access Known” roads.

 “RV Access Unknown” doesn’t mean you can’t drive your RV safely on that road, and there are circumstances where the GPS will send you down those roads.
 The most common circumstances are when there are no other options, like the road(s) leading into your destination campground or RV park.
 This seems counterintuitive since a road with an RV park on it would most certainly be RV accessible, but many RV parks are located down less-traveled roads.

 That low level of traffic probably makes them a low priority for classification.
-I would recommend when making reservations at campgrounds always ask, or look on their website, for their recommended directions to the park.
-If there are multiple routes and they are all “RV Access Unkown” with no known obstacles then the GPS will choose the route based on your preference settings.
+I would recommend when making reservations at campgrounds always ask or look on their website, for their recommended directions to the park.
+If there are multiple routes and they are all “RV Access Unkown” with no known obstacles, then the GPS will choose the route based on your preference settings.

 There you have options like route by shortest time, route by shortest distance, avoid tolls, etc. We’ve been sent down some crazy roads heading into a park when the best, and much easier way, was another road a mile or two past the turn off we took.
 We would have known that had we asked when we made the reservation.